8 Health Benefits of Avocado & It’s Nutrition Facts | Truweight

 - Lemon juice

-Mash the avocado lightly and add the chopped tomatoes, onions, green chili and chopped coriander.
+Mash the avocado lightly and add the chopped tomatoes, onions, green chilli and chopped coriander.
 Add salt and lemon juice and mix.

 Is Guacamole dip good for you?